juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 </details>

-All supported configuration items and PVC selectors are listed in the above snippet, but the behavior of each item is introduced in below sections, please read before use.
+All supported configuration items and PVC selectors are listed in the snippet above, but the behavior of each item is introduced in the sections below.
+Please read carefully before use.

 ### Custom mount image {#custom-image}

-#### Via Configmap
+#### Via ConfigMap

-Minimum required version is CSI Driver v0.24.0.
-Upon modification, application pods or mount pods need to be re-created for changes to take effect.
-If you decide to re-create mount pod, be sure to enable [automatic mount point recovery](./configurations.md#automatic-mount-point-recovery) in advance, to avoid permanent loss of mount point within the application pod.
+The minimum required version is CSI Driver v0.24.0.
+Upon modification, application pods or Mount Pods need to be re-created for changes to take effect.
+If you decide to re-create Mount Pods, be sure to enable [automatic mount point recovery](./configurations.md#automatic-mount-point-recovery) in advance, to avoid permanent loss of mount point within the application pod.

 ```yaml {2-4}
 globalConfig: